-It is important to start teaching children about the importance of balanced diet and healthy exercise as early as possible because:
+It is important to start teaching children about the importance of a balanced diet and healthy exercise as early as possible, because:

-• by their own admission, 4 out of 10 11-12 year olds leave for school without breakfast, and only 50% of children have a mid-morning snack.**
+- By their own admission, four out of ten 11 to 12 year olds leave for school without breakfast, and only 50% of children have a mid-morning snack**